coleholcomb/Halite3/README.tex.md

-# Write Up
+# Post-Mortem: A top 100 bot in 10 days

 ## Overview

-### Thoughts On The Game

-### My Performance
+This is my submission to the [Halite 3](halite.io) competition, hosted by [Two Sigma](https://www.twosigma.com/).
+My profile is [here](https://halite.io/user/?user_id=562).

 ## Details
 The Halite game is complex enough that a competitor can improve their standing by enhancing any of several key components in their bot.
 Given that the game revolves around collecting the largest quantity of halite in a specified amount of time, it seemed that optimally prioritizing cells to mine from, and allocating ships to those cells, would be the single most important aspects of a strong bot.
-For this reason, I spent more time developing the target selection strategy than any other component of my bot.
+For this reason, I spent more time developing the target selection (cell scoring) strategy than any other component of my bot.

 ### Cell Scoring
 I believed, as many competitors did, that the fundamental quantity to maximize was the halite collected per time.
 Within the sphere of target selection,